edbeeching/3d_control_deep_rl/README.md

 # 3D Control and Reasoning without a Supercomputer
 A collection of scenarios and efficient benchmarks for the ViZDoom RL environment.
+For further details refer to the [paper](https://arxiv.org/abs/1904.01806)

 This repository includes:
 * Source code for generation of custom scenarios for the ViZDoom simulator